Nexmo/Quickstarts/verify/search/README.md

 # Quickstart: Getting a Verification Status

-- verify requests rely on the user providing the code

 In most cases the success of the verification process is determined when the [user provided code is checked][verify].
 However, it is possible to check the status of a verification during the process, as well as after the process has completed.